 Occupational Therapy is a profession that supports people across the lifespan to do the things they want or need to do through therapeutic use of activities.
 For children, the important goals of childhood is to grow, learn and play.
 There are many individual occupations and activities within these areas, and for children, what is often important for them is to make and maintain friends, be able to play well in the areas that interest them, and feel good about themselves.

 At The Playful Place, we work with children in a play based program.
 This means the child will be playing and having lots of fun throughout the session.
-The therapeutic side comes from the choice of toys and activities during the session, and the skilled observations and learning opportunities made by the Occupational Therapist.
+The therapeutic side comes from the choice of toys and activities during the session, and the skilled observations and learning opportunities created by the Occupational Therapist.

-For example, many children love play dough, and this is commonly chosen by children to be played with in sessions.
+For example, many young children love play dough, and this is commonly chosen by children to be played with in sessions.
 While the child and the therapist play with playdough together, the therapist will be assessing the child's fine and gross motor skills; how are they using their hands and the playdough tools, do they have the correct grip for their age, are they scanning with their eyes for the tools effectively, are they sitting in an appropriate position, are they fatiguing quickly?
 How the child handles the play dough can tell us a lot about handwriting skills, scanning with their eyes can tell us about their reading skills, sitting can tell us about classroom function and tolerance.
 The therapist will also be assessing emotional regulation; are they able to manage frustration appropriate to the challenge, are they able to ask for help appropriately, how do they take constructive feedback, do they have a growth mindset.
 Any challenges that are picked up on can then be subtly worked on through varied play opportunities.

 Developed by Daniel B. LeGoff, LEGO-Based Therapy is a social development program which provides effective social development intervention to children with Autism Spectrum Disorder and other conditions effecting social skills.
 It is evidence based, meaning it has been studied and recreated successfully by other professionals.

-Due to The Playful Place Therapists being registered health professionals, and having extensive group theory experience and training, other techniques that relate to supporting people with Autism are applied within the group such as predictable routines, visual supports, sensory modulation, and a low arousal environment.
-This adds to the depth of the therapy provided for your family, and the proven success and outcomes for the group who participate in LEGO therapy at The Playful Place.
+Due to The Playful Place Therapists being registered health professionals, and having extensive group theory experience and training, other techniques that relate to supporting people are applied within the group such as predictable routines, visual supports, sensory modulation, and a low arousal environment.
+This adds to the depth of the therapy provided for your family, and the success and outcomes for the group who participate in LEGO therapy at The Playful Place.

 1 in 10 babies in New Zealand are born premature.
 This ranges from 24 weeks gestation to 36 weeks gestation.
 Research shows that a large factor in premature babies positive health and wellbeing outcomes is dependent on the environment in which they return home to.
 This is great news for families as it means you can play an active role in supporting your babies development in those very important first 1000 days.